nypublicradio/unettest/docs/blog/unettest.md

 Kludgy as this development cycle was, I was able to suss out WHAT the behavior was but WHY was proving to be more difficult.

-~~ NOTE TO THE EDITOR: the questions below are still unanswered.
-I need to do the work to answer them before publication ~~
+## Questions at Hand

 The strange symptom was that my Microservice was getting requests that look like `$microservice/new/api/update?value=$1$is_args$args`.
 Ummm what?
 NGINX is supposed to uhh INTERPOLATE those money variables??
 I should be getting `?value=mycrazyvalue` not `?value=$1`.
 And even stranger, i found that if I swapped the mirror, it worked.

 That is, if I mirror a -> b, my values are not parsed.
 But if I mirrored b -> a, it would successfully parse the route.
-And this is so weird that if I wanted to verify that a -> b didn't work like that, it'd be a 15 wait to deploy.
+This is so weird.
+But if I wanted to verify that a -> b didn't work like that, it'd be a 15 wait to deploy and learn the answer.

 And if I thought, hmm I wonder if a -> b with $request_uri works, when $1 doesn't.
-And since b -> a fixes
+And since b -> a fixes $1, does it break $request_uri?
+Or does
-$1, does it break $request_uri?
-Or does $request_uri work still?
+$request_uri work still?
 These questions are too numerous, too complicated, and too subtle to wait 15+ minutes between each time I ask.

-~~ ok we're past the really unanswered stuff.
-I'll go back and write the (correct) details once I know them ~~
+## Answers to Find

 How to answer these questions?
 How to answer them in a less painful way?
 I had a couple ideas.
 I could go directly into the NonProd NGINX